No 1. Source Usefulness Task to quickly improve student source skills

 Teaching source usefulness is instrumental in shaping successful historians.
 With a deeper understanding of the factors determining a source’s usefulness, my students have begun making more informed choices in their research, thus producing more credible historical work.

 Embark on a journey through time with us and transform your history lessons into a thrilling adventure for your students!
-If you’ve found value in our guide to teaching the Norman Conquest, imagine the wealth of resources, tips, and strategies you could explore as a subscriber to our mailing list.
+If you’ve found value in our guide to teaching, imagine the wealth of resources, tips, and strategies you could explore as a subscriber to our mailing list.